bufbuild-ru/docs/docs/ci-cd/setup/index.md

 $ buf breaking proto --against "ssh://git@github.com/<your-org>/<your-repo>.git#branch=main,subdir=proto"
 ```

-If you are on [TravisCI](https://travis-ci.org) or [CircleCI](https://circleci.com) they don't clone any branches outside of the one being tested, so this enables `buf` to clone using the remote and run the [breaking change detector](../../breaking/overview/).
+If you are on [TravisCI](https://travis-ci.org) or [CircleCI](https://circleci.com) they don't clone any branches outside of the one being tested, so this enables the Buf CLI to clone using the remote and run the [breaking change detector](../../breaking/overview/).

 ## Handling concurrent non-breaking changes